cybertraining-dsc/fa20-523-327/project/project.md

 | 27| Education  |
 | 28| Science & Technology  |

-The full list of cateogry IDs can be found here: https://gist.github.com/dgp/1b24bf2961521bd75d6c
+The full list of cateogry IDs can be found [HERE](https://gist.github.com/dgp/1b24bf2961521bd75d6c)

 Many channels are able to consistently reach the trending section.